TaceoLabs/noir-aes/README.md

 ## Examples

-To compute a hash from three Field elements, write:
+To encrypt a single block of 16 bytes, we write:

 ```Rust
 use dep::aes;